aws-amplify/docs/docs/start/getting-started/fragments/next/api.md

 # No
 ?
 Do you have an annotated GraphQL schema?
 # No
 ?
-Do you want a guided schema creation?
+Choose a schema template:
-# Yes
-?
-What best describes your project:
 # Single object with fields (e.g., “Todo” with ID, name, description)
 ?
 Do you want to edit the schema now?
 # Yes
-?
-Please edit the file in your editor: ...amplify/backend/api/nextamplified/schema.graphql ?
-Press enter to continue
 ```

 The CLI should open this GraphQL schema in your text editor.